ReubenJPitts/treesearch/readme.md

-data.tree_parents(i)                  # returns a list of topological parents all the way to the root of the current Token_ID *i* data.direct_tree_children(i)          # returns a list of the direct topological children of the current Token_ID *i* data.tree_children(i)                 # returns a list of all topological children of the current Token_ID *i* data.tree_siblings                    # returns a list of all Token_IDs sharing the same topological parent
+data.tree_parents(i)                  # returns a list of topological parents all the way to the root of the current Token_ID *i* data.direct_tree_children(i)          # returns a list of the direct topological children of the current Token_ID *i* data.tree_children(i)                 # returns a list of all topological children of the current Token_ID *i* data.tree_siblings(i)                 # returns a list of all Token_IDs sharing the same topological parent
 ~~~

 **(5) Ancillary functions**